axolotlsAxolotl Cloudy Water Fix: Diagnose the Cause, Apply the Right Correction, Prevent...

 Some decorations, especially painted ceramics, low-quality resin, or natural rocks that were not rinsed, leach fine particles or coatings into the water.
 If haze appears after adding a new decoration, remove it, rinse it extensively, and reintroduce it.
 If haze returns, the item may be shedding material and should be replaced with an aquarium-safe alternative.

-What should you not do when your axolotl tank water is cloudy?
+What should you NOT do when your axolotl tank water is cloudy?

 Do not add chemical water clarifiers